 The scope of this report is to promote market discipline and to improve transparency of market participants.
-The present report is prepared by Magic Compass Ltd (the "Company"), a Cyprus Investment Firm ("CIF") authorized and regulated by the Cyprus Securities and Exchange Commission (the "CySEC", the "Commission") which operates in harmonisation with the Markets in Financial Instruments Regulation and Directive ("MiFIR" & "MiFID II" respectively).
+The present report is prepared by MAGIC COMPASS LTD (the "Company"), a Cyprus Investment Firm ("CIF") authorized and regulated by the Cyprus Securities and Exchange Commission (the "CySEC", the "Commission") which operates in harmonisation with the Markets in Financial Instruments Regulation and Directive ("MiFIR" & "MiFID II" respectively).

 Company name Magic Compass Ltd

 CIF Authorization date 12/04/2016

-CIF License number 299/19
+CIF License number 299/16

 Company Registration Date 16/03/2015

-Company Registration Number 341562
+Company Registration Number HE 341562

-Investment Services Reception and transmission of orders in relation to one or more financial instruments Execution of Orders on Behalf of Clients Dealing on own account Portfolio Management Ancillary Services Safekeeping and administration of financial instruments, including custodianship and related services Granting credits or loans to one or more financial instruments, where the firm granting the credit or loan is involved in the transaction Foreign exchange services where these are connected to the provision of investment services Investment research and financial analysis or other forms
+Investment Services Reception and transmission of orders in relation to one or more financial instruments Execution of orders on behalf of clients Dealing on own account Portfolio management Ancillary Services Safekeeping and administration of financial instruments, including custodianship and related services Granting credits or loans to one or more financial instruments, where the firm granting the credit or loan is involved in the transaction Foreign exchange services where these are connected to the provision of investment services Investment research and financial analysis or other forms

 In accordance with Regulation (EU) 2019/2033 (the Investment Firm Regulation, "IFR"), the Company is required to disclose information relating to its risk management, capital structure and capital adequacy as well as the most important characteristics of the Company's corporate governance.
+The information contained in this report is audited by the Firm's external auditors and published on the Company's website on an annual basis.
 The Company is making the disclosures on a solo basis.

-This document is based on the Audited Financial Statements.
+This document is based on and published along the audited Financial Statements on an annual basis.